LucasBehrendt/tech-blog/README.md

 - ### Profile Page

-  - The profile page is accessible for signed in users, and holds the users information with a form to update it if desirable.
+  - The profile page is accessible for signed in users and holds their information with a form to update it if desirable.

   - To prevent users updating their usernames to an already existing name, form handling was implemented similar to the register form.